bioleyl/jadis/packages/docs/pages/communication/cross-components.md

 While not the trendiest tool in modern frontend circles, the **EventBus** remains one of the most underrated solutions for cross-component communication. *Jadis* embraces this pattern with intention, offering a built-in Bus system that’s not only easy to use, but also memory-safe and fully typed for **TypeScript** and **JSDoc** users.

 *Jadis* brings you a bus helper for handling events in a type-safe manner.
 Even in **plain JavaScript**, *Jadis* allows for **partial typing** by defining event payloads using primitive constructors like `String`, `Number` or other constructors.
-This gives you lightweight type hints without switching languages, making event wiring safer and more expressive — even in a pure JS project.
+This gives you lightweight type hints without switching languages, making event wiring safer and more expressive, even in a pure JS project.

 You don’t need to reinvent global coordination.
 With *Jadis*, you get all the power of a scalable event system, minus the complexity.